notnithila/tech-cat-training/Capstone/README.md

 #### Project Overview

-In this capstone project, you will utilize High Volume For-Hire Vehicle (HVFHV) data, Yellow Taxi Data, and Green Taxi Data.
-Your goal is to extract data from AWS S3 (Raw), perform necessary transformations, and load it into a Conformed S3 bucket, and finally into a Transformed S3 bucket before loading it into Snowflake for final analysis using Tableau or Thoughtspot.
-You will use various AWS services and tools, including AWS Lambda, Python/Jupyter Notebook, Databricks/PySpark, AWS Glue Studio or AWS Glue Databrew, AWS Glue Crawler and Catalog, AWS Athena, Snowflake, and Tableau.
+In this capstone project, you will work with High Volume For-Hire Vehicle (HVFHV) data, Yellow Taxi Data, and Green Taxi Data.
+Your objective is to extract this data from AWS S3 (Raw), perform necessary transformations, and load it into a Conformed S3 bucket, and finally into a Transformed S3 bucket before importing it into Snowflake for final analysis using Tableau or Thoughtspot.
+You will leverage various AWS services and tools, including AWS Lambda, Python/Jupyter Notebook, Databricks/PySpark, AWS Glue Studio or AWS Glue Databrew, AWS Glue Crawler and Catalog, AWS Athena, Snowflake, and Tableau.

+Before beginning the project, you must select a specific use-case to focus on.
+You will assume the role of a consultant, using a data-driven approach to highlight your findings and provide actionable recommendations where appropriate.
+Your task is to employ your Data Engineering skills to transform the data from its RAW state into a format that facilitates in-depth analysis.

+You will work with the provided datasets, which include data dictionary files and additional lookup tables.
+Additionally, you are encouraged to incorporate other data sources to enrich the existing data, thereby enhancing your analysis and providing deeper insights.
+This project is designed to be case study-driven, allowing you to explore real-world scenarios and solve tangible problems using data engineering techniques.

 #### Data Description